Return to Topics

 ● You're dealing with a whole person,

 not simply one or two particular problems.
-It doesn't mean Mom is
+It doesn't mean your loved

-doing well just because she has a safe place to live and is eating all
+doing well just because he or she has a safe place to live and is eating all

 right.